-The general order of business for an Ordinary Meeting of the Council shall be:
+8.1 The general order of business for an Ordinary Meeting of the council shall be:

-Agenda items Ordinary and Extraordinary meetings of Council Policy Committees including those called as Extraordinary Committee meetings Community Committees
+Agenda Items Ordinary and Extraordinary meetings of Council Policy Committees including those called as Extraordinary Committee meetings Community Committees

-a) Emergency procedures ✓ ✓ ✓
+a) Emergency procedures ✓ \checkmark ✓

 b) Apologies for absence ✓ ✓ ✓

-c) Caution given to participants in meeting that the meeting is being recorded and livestreamed ✓ · n/a
+c) Caution given to participants in meeting

+that the meeting is being recorded and \checkmark n/a

+livestreamed \bigcirc

-d) Acknowledgement of Country ✓ ✓
+d) Acknowledgement of Country × / \checkmark ✓

-e) Declarations of Interest ✓ ✓
+e) Declarations of Interest ✓ ✓ \checkmark

-f) Prayer ✓ n/a n/a
+f) Prayer ✓ (second meeting of the month) n/a n/a

-g) Acceptance of late items ✓ n/a ✓
+g) Acceptance of late items n/a ✓

-h) Condolences - The Mayor or Chairperson may give condolences and observe a minute's silence , JIP n/a √
+h) Condolences - The Mayor or Chairperson may give condolences and observe a minute's silence n/a ~

-i) Open Forum n/a n/a
+i) Open Forum \checkmark n/a n/a

-j) Mayoral Minutes / n/a n/a
+j) Mayoral Minutes ✓ n/a n/a

-k) Confirmation of minutes of previous meetings √ n/a √
+k) Confirmation of minutes of previous meetings ~ n/a \checkmark

-I) Conduct of the Policy Committee Meetings √ Where items submitted n/a
+I) Conduct of the Policy Committee Meetings \checkmark Where items submitted (first meeting of the month) n/a

-m) Notices of Motion and Rescission Motions √ n/a n/a
+m) Notices of Motion and Rescission Motions ~ n/a n/a

-n) Reports ✓ ✓ √
+n) Reports ✓ ✓ ✓

 o) Closed section of meeting ✓ n/a n/a

-p) Adoption of recommendations from Closed Meeting √ n/a n/a
+p) Adoption of recommendations from Closed Meeting ~ n/a n/a

-- The order of business as fixed under clause 8.1 may be altered for a particular meeting of the 8.2 Council if a motion to that effect is passed at that meeting.
-Such a motion can be moved without notice. - 8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.
+8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
+Such a motion can be moved without notice.

+8.3 Despite clauses 10.20-10.30, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.